nellaivijay/CarND-P2/writeup_P2.md

 # **3. Design and Test a Model Architecture**
 *1) Preprocessing: The submission describes the preprocessing techniques used and why these techniques were chosen.*

-**Comment**: As a first step, I converted the images to grayscale and normalized the signal intensity to (-1, 1) to improve the model preformance.
+**Comment**: First, I converted the images to grayscale and normalized the signal intensity to (-1, 1) to improve the model preformance.
 The code is included in the 5th cell.

 * The shape of the image after grayscaling/normalization is (32, 32, 1)
 * The mean signal intensity of the image is: